lasantha78/springboot-cicd-bootstrap/README.md

 docker run -d --name sonarqube -p 9000:9000 -p 9092:9092 -v sonar-data:/opt/sonarqube/data -v sonar-extensions:/opt/sonarqube/extensions sonarqube:latest

 # In the Jenkins server
-1. Configure GitHub code repository as multi-branch Pipeline
+1. Configure GitHub code repository as a multi-branch Pipeline
 2. Use ssh keys to access Git hub code repository
 3. Following configurations has to be made as credentials.
 	-   Sonarqube token